benstigsen/benstigsen.github.io/content/blog/ten-days-of-silent-meditation/index.md

 keywords = ["meditation", "spirituality", "buddhism", "mental health", "vipassana"]
 +++

-In February 2024 I travelled to Sweden, where I during the course of 10 days, meditated for 100 hours in total silence.
+In February 2024 I travelled to Sweden, where I meditated for 100 hours in silence, during the course of 10 days.

 In 2023 while scrolling through YouTube, I was recommended a video called ["I Meditated in Silence For 10 Days"](https://www.youtube.com/watch?v=0oLWuS4ZI80).
 Having been interested in psychology, philosophy and mindfulness since childhood, this video piqued my interest.
 I watched some of the video and was introduced to the term "Vipassana".
 I bookmarked the video as it seemed interesting and forgot about it.

 Six months later I was doing a digital cleanup, where I cleared all of my bookmarks.
 During this process I stumbled upon the video again.
 After looking at the Vipassana website, I was very surprised to not only learn that a course was entirely free, but also that they offered 1, 3, 10, 30 or 60 day courses.
 Having wanted to go on similar retreats for a long time, I decided I may as well do it now.
 10 days seemed ideal, it wouldn't disrupt my computer science studies too much, but it would also give me a better idea of the experience, unfortunately it was impossible for me to find any 10 day courses in Denmark.
-The closest one was in Sweden, having never taken public transport myself this actually made me nervous, but I figured it was time to get over that fear as well.
+The closest one was in Sweden, having never taken public transport myself this actually made me nervous, but I figured it was time to get over that fear.
 February 5th I sent a message to my friends, family and teachers, saying that they wouldn't be able to contact me for a while.

 ### Travel
 At five in the morning, I was waiting for the train in Central Jutland, Herning.
 Three hours later I was in Aalborg, where I had 3 minutes to run from the train station to the bus station.
 I continued north towards Frederikshavn, where I boarded the ferry going to Gothenburg in Sweden.
 Now it was official.